 The terms Traditional Latin Mass and Extraordinary Form of the Mass are both terms used to describe Masses offered in the Roman Rite in accordance with the liturgical books of 1962.
 The term “Extraordinary Form” was expressed in the Motu Proprio Summorum Pontificum issued by Pope Benedict XVI.

 The priests and members of our Lancaster Latin Mass Community are always happy to welcome those new to the Traditional Latin Mass.
 Please feel free to ask questions about the Catholic faith as well as elements of the Latin Mass that may be confusing or different.
-We especially invite you to join us for food and fellowship on the first Sunday of the month for our Monthly Potluck Social, which is held immediately following Holy Mass in the Social Hall.
+We especially invite you to join us for food and fellowship on the fourth Sunday of the month for our Monthly Potluck Social, which is held immediately following Holy Mass in the Social Hall.

 We look forward to meeting you and getting to know you!

 Some helpful tips for those visiting St. Joseph’s for the first time

 Parking is available in the lot directly across from St. Joseph’s Church, in the school parking lot located on the corner of Vine & Mulberry Streets, and in the loop around the church.
 If you park in the loop around the church, kindly leave promptly after Holy Mass, so as not to block anyone in.
 For more detailed parking information, please visit our Location page.